A Parent’s guide on how to manage the stress of Homeschool

 The stuff we add to this box needs to be the must-do or have the highest priority only.

-Each box is filled with tasks that need to get done in that particular time frame.
+Each box is filled with tasks that need to be done in that particular time frame.
 Then anything that you wanted to do but couldn’t for whatever reason goes into the lost and found box that can be done at another time during that day or on another day entirely.

-Also, it gives the freedom to complete the little stuff that you would like to get done should there be time leftover in the box.
+Also, it gives the freedom to complete the little stuff that you would like to get done should there be time left over in the box.

 5. Gratitude